maanav-amura/assignments/Logs.md

 * Created Products view, controllers and CRUD operation

 **31/8**
+* Updated and improvised the models and created a lib file for seeding data
 * Added Purchase functionality in products
 * Added Invoice controllers and views
 * Added Bootstrap to project and formatted it accordingly